 Alongside my career as a performer I have developed my passion for teaching and mentoring.
 One-on-one tuition, creative workshops, composition guidance, performance and performance practice, chamber music coaching, composition, arranging and orchestral mentoring all make up my portfolio.

-I have been Head of Woodwind and Percussion at Highgate School, London since 2011, heading up a team of ten Visiting Music Teachers with direct responsibility for 200+ pupils across the three schools of the Foundation in Years 2-13.
+I have been Head of Woodwind and Percussion at Highgate School, London since 2011, heading up a team of eleven Visiting Music Teachers with direct responsibility for 200+ pupils across the three schools of the Foundation in Years 2-13.
 I am proud to have been a part of the Highgate community for ten years, in which time the school has celebrated its 450th anniversary and been awarded three awards in 2019 and 2020 for Independent School of the Year and London Independent School of the Decade.

 I have long-standing relationships with the Royal Academy of Music, Royal Holloway, University of London and Oxford University.
 I have led CHROMA workshops or been invited as guest lecturer at the Universities of Durham, Nottingham and Hertfordshire, the Royal Northern College of Music, Birmingham Conservatoire, the National Opera Studio, Trinity College, Dublin and the Guildhall School of Music and Drama.
 In 2019 I started a new and exciting relationship with the Yehudi Menuhin School.